about Sunny Lately

 It would seem the final and often-missing ingredient to transform lye into something cleansing is nothing but oil: softness and levity.
 How might we caress such a soothing balm onto our rawest wounds?
 How might we turn the endless cycle of reactivity into something new, fresh, and fragrant?
 Lye doesn’t balk in its offering of candor, poetry, and memory as it suggests its answer to these important questions.

-You'll also find Sunshine's poetry published in Sarabande's anthology Once a City Said, and literary magazines such as Fatal Flaw, Major 7th Magazine, Rogue Agent, local zines, and more.
+You'll also find Sunny’s poetry published in Sarabande's anthology Once a City Said, as well as literary magazines such as Fatal Flaw, Major 7th Magazine, Rogue Agent, local zines, and more.

 art: